 The Duke of Edinburgh’s International Award as Ben explains “allowed me to gain an administration traineeship with Bundaberg Regional Council, even though I was just a farmer” and from there go on to win Australia Trainee of the Year.
 As part of his Gold Award, Ben spent a week in the Solomon Islands devoting his time to rebuilding an outdoor kitchen at the Helena Gouldie Hospital after the previous structure was burnt down in a fire.
 According to Ben, “allowing people to fail and face challenges allows us to learn “which leads to “growth, opportunity and new ideas “further stating that “betterment does not advance from idleness”.

 Read Ben’s Event Report HERE Ben Nedwich IGE2017 Report

 Nathan Alterator (33) completed his Gold Award in 2008 and has volunteered tirelessly to benefit his community.
 Currently a secondary History/English Teacher and Duke of Edinburgh’s International Award Coordinator at Shellharbour Anglican College, Nathan oversees approximately 80 students completing their Award and has trained colleagues on how to implement the Award since 2009.

-Over half of the students in year 11 at Shellharbour Anglican College are involved with the Gold Program in 2017, testament to Nathan’s efforts.
-Nathan has volunteered for Christian Surfer’s Australia, recently running the ‘Paddle Against Poverty’ which raises funds for impoverished young people in the Pacific Region.
+Over half of the students in year 10 and 11 at Shellharbour Anglican College are involved with the Gold Program in 2017, testament to Nathan’s efforts.
+Nathan has volunteered for Christian Surfers Australia, recently helping to run the ‘Paddle Against Poverty’ which raises funds for impoverished young people in the Pacific Region.
 He has also devoted his time to Bulli Anglican Church, currently leading the Welcoming Team and in the past leading the children and youth programs.
 According to Nathan, a perfect world would be “to see people respecting others regardless of their ethnicity, gender or economic status”.